-What Can a Handyman Do in Faribault, Minnesota?
+What Can a Handyman Do Without a License in Faribault, Minnesota?

 In Faribault (Rice County), most “handyman” work (painting, minor repairs, basic carpentry) does not require a Minnesota state contractor license, but residential contracting/remodeling work for an owner-occupied residence generally requires Minnesota registration as a Residential Building Contractor (RBC) or Residential Remodeler (RR) unless a narrow “maintenance/repair” exemption applies.
 Separate state licenses are required for electrical and plumbing work, and permits can still be required even when a state license is not.